Azure/setup-azd/README.md

 If you encounter an issue related to the Azure Developer CLI commands executed in your script, you can file an issue directly on the [Azure Developer CLI repository](https://github.com/Azure/azure-dev/issues/new/choose).

+## Data Collection

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described in the repository.
+There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
+If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft's privacy statement.
+Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkId=521839.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.

+### Telemetry Configuration

+Telemetry collection is on by default.

+To opt out, set the environment variable `AZURE_DEV_COLLECT_TELEMETRY` to `no` in your environment.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a